tock/tock/doc/courses/sensys/environment.md

 is in active development to add virtualization to all resources to remove this issue!).

-**Note:** By default, the imix platform is limited to only running two concurrent processes at once.
+**Note:** By default, the imix platform is limited to only running four concurrent processes at once.
 Tockloader is (currently) unaware of this limitation, and will allow to you to load additional apps.
-However the kernel will only load the first two apps.
+However the kernel will only load the first four apps.
 One option for the free-form section at the end of the tutorial will be to explore this limitation and allow more apps.